Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Introduction

 The proof is based on finding explicit generators of $\mch(\wt{G},\wt{\lambda})$, similar to a parallel argument of S\'echerre \cite{secherre2005types}*{Th\'eor\`eme 4.6}.
 It is expected that $\mch(\wt{G},\wt{\lambda})$ is an affine Hecke algebra in general (\emph{cf.} Conjecture \ref{conjHGlambdaaffine}).
 Anyway, we give a rather satisfactory answer to questions (2) and (3) for simple types, which in particular includes all the cuspidal inertial equivalence classes.

 We also expect to construct types related to any inertial equivalence classes of $\wt{G}$, and calculate the corresponding Hecke algebra if possible.
 They are related to the so-called \emph{semi-simple types} in \cite{bushnell1999semisimple} and \cite{secherre2012smooth}.
-Hopefully this could be done in a sequence of this article.
+Hopefully this could be done in a sequel of this article.

 Finally, we focus on the case where $\wt{G}$ is either a Kazhdan-Patterson cover or the Savin's cover (\emph{cf.} \S \ref{subsectionmetacoverGL}).
 These two types of covers are special, in the sense that there exists a certain ``metaplectic tensor product" functor from representations of covers of smaller $\mrgl(F)$'s to representations of a Levi subgroup $\wt{M}$ of $\wt{G}$.
 Also, both of them admit a classification result of irreducible representations in the sense of Zelevinsky \cite{zelevinsky1980induced}.
-We list main results that we achieve for such covers. \begin{itemize} \item (\emph{cf.} Corollary \ref{corcalHeckeKPS} and Corollary \ref{corpsiisometry}) The embedding $\Psi$ in Theorem \ref{thmmainQthree} is an isomorphism, which can also be chosen as an isometry. \item (\emph{cf.} Proposition \ref{proplocusindirred}) Assume $G=G_{2r_{0}}$, let $P$ be a parabolic subgroup of $G$ of Levi subgroup $M=G_{r_{0}}\times G_{r_{0}}$.
-Let $\wt{\pi}$ be a unitary cuspidal representation of $\wt{M}$ invariant under the action of Weyl group $W(G,M)$, and let $\nu(\cdot)=\abs{\mrdet(\cdot)}_{F}$ be an unramified character of $G_{r_{0}}$.
-Then the positive real number $s\in\mbr$ such that the parabolic induction $i_{\wt{P}}^{\wt{G}}(\wt{\pi}\cdot(\nu^{-s}\boxtimes\nu^{s}))$ is reducible can be explicitly calculated. \item The corresponding equivalence of categories
+We list main results that we achieve for such covers. \begin{itemize} \item (\emph{cf.} Corollary \ref{corcalHeckeKPS} and Corollary \ref{corpsiisometry}) The embedding $\Psi$ in Theorem \ref{thmmainQthree} is an isomorphism, which can also be chosen as an isometry. \item (\emph{cf.} Proposition \ref{proplocusindirred}) Assume $G=G_{2r_{0}}$, let $P$ be a parabolic subgroup of $G$ of a Levi factor $M=G_{r_{0}}\times G_{r_{0}}$.
+Let $\wt{\pi}$ be a unitary cuspidal representation of $\wt{M}$ invariant under the action of the Weyl group $W(G,M)$.
+Let $\nu(\cdot)=\abs{\mrdet(\cdot)}_{F}$, which is an unramified character of $G_{r_{0}}$.
+Then the positive real number $s\in\mbr$ such that the parabolic induction $i_{\wt{P}}^{\wt{G}}(\wt{\pi}\cdot(\nu^{-s}\boxtimes\nu^{s}))$ is reducible can be explicitly calculated. \item (\emph{cf.} Proposition \ref{propZLimage}) The corresponding equivalence of categories